UPDATED: One of three bodies ID'd as Greenwich woman

 It has been confirmed by family that one of the original two bodies found at 363 Cover Court, Ashland was that of Stacey Stanley, 40, of Greenwich, who went missing Thursday.

-Stanley’s sister Jeana Marie posted to Facebook last night confirming everyone’s worst fear.
+Stanley’s sister Jeana Marie posted to Facebook last night confirming everyone’s worst fear:

 “I personally want to thank everyone one of you that has shared the news about my sister and everyone who searched, because you guys helped us find my sister and these other women and saved the woman’s life who called 911.
 Giving families closure,” Marie said referring to the unidentified woman who was rescued alive from the same house.